How to Make A Budget: The Ultimate Guide

 Take groceries, for example.
 You can keep track of what you spend each week over the course of a month.
 Use that number for your grocery category to help firm up your numbers, then do that with each of your monthly variable expenses.

-Taking a step back, you will want to track your spending for at least a month, if not for a couple of months.
+Taking a step back, you will want to track your spending for at least one month, if not for several months.
 You want to track everything you spend, regardless of the amount.
 Doing so will provide a better idea of what you spend in a month.
 You will want to know the amount you spend each month for two specific reasons:

 - To know how much, or how little you’ll have leftover at the end of each month